cepthomas/c_bag_of_tricks/README.md

-# C Bag Of Tricks
+# C Bag Of Tricks  TODO1 scrub all

 - An ever-expanding collection of the C things I use repeatedly.
 The primary focus is on utilities for embedded systems.
 There are lots of other ways to do this but I find most to be over-complicated.